-4.3 Commercial in Confidence (C-I-C) data
+4.3 Commercial in Confidence data

-Commercial-in-confidence claims have been made in relation to this application.
+Commercial-in-confidence claims have been made in relation to this Application.
 These relate to the genetic modification and the method of production of the enzyme.
-Whilst the formal procedure for granting the approval of the CIC request has not been finalised, it is likely that the Authority will grant the applicant's request for CIC data.

-5. REGULATORY OPTIONS
+5. Regulatory Options

 FSANZ is required to consider the impact of various regulatory (and non-regulatory) options on all sectors of the community, which includes consumers, and the food industry and governments in both Australia and New Zealand.

 The benefits and costs associated with the proposed amendment to the Food Standards Code have been analysed in a Regulatory Impact Assessment.